qBioTurin/SIR/ReadME.md

     containerization (Veiga Leprevost et al. 2017) of all analysis techniques implemented in the framework;
-5.  a well-defined schema and related infrastructure to allow users to easily integrate their own analysis workflow in the framework.
+5.  a well-defined schema and related infrastructure to allow users to easily integrate their analysis workflow into the framework.

-The effectiveness of this framework is showed through the wellknown and simple SIR model.
+The effectiveness of this framework is showed through the well-known and simple SIR model.

 # How to start